-Results.
-The simulation results are summarized and compared with human behavior in Figure 8.
+Results: The simulation results are summarized and compared with human behavior in Fig. 8.
 Each plot shows the four possible word-referent mappings that are tested, with results averaged across the six different early-late word-referent pair combinations.
 We find that both networks capture some, but not all of the qualitative patterns of learning as humans in this particular study, with both networks showing distinct preferences for each of the four types of word-referent mappings that were evaluated.
-Both networks, but the Scene-Caption Network in particular broadly accounts for the same level of accuracy as humans in this experiment.
+Both networks, but the scene-caption network in particular broadly accounts for the same level of accuracy as humans in this experiment.

-In the Scene-Caption Network, we note of a couple of patterns starting with the case with 3 presentations of the late word-referent pairs.
+In the scene-caption network, we note a couple of patterns starting with the case with three presentations of the late word-referent pairs.
 First, the accuracy of $w_1 - x_1$ is highest as this was the least ambiguous word-referent pairing.
 On the other hand, the corresponding accuracy for $w_1 - x_7$ is lowest indicating that the network was hesitant to form an additional mapping to a second referent.
-With 3 presentations of the late word mappings, the network learns both possible mappings ($w_7 - x_1$ and $w_7 - x_7$) equally well.
+With three presentations of the late word mappings, the network learns both possible mappings ( $w_7 - x_1$ and $w_7 - x_7$ ) equally well.
 The lack of a preference for either $w_7 - x_7$ or $w_7 - x_1$ suggests that this network was not employing mutual exclusivity during training by limiting mappings from one word to one referent, and where the greatest divergence between human behavior appears.
 Finally, with additional presentations of the late word-referent pairs, we find that the network's preference for each of these four mappings increases in line with human behavior.

-In the Object-Word-Network, a very different pattern was observed for both the results from human participants and the Scene-Caption Network.
-Even after 3 presentations of the late word-referent pairs, the Object-Word Network selected the intended referent for all of the four word-referent mappings we evaluated, and this increased with additional presentations.
+In the object-word-network, a very different pattern was observed for both the results from human participants and the scene-caption network.
+Even after three presentations of the late word-referent pairs, the object-word network selected the intended referent for all of the four word-referent mappings we evaluated, and this increased with additional presentations.
 Here the differences between the two networks are more pronounced than in some of the earlier simulations.
-We hypothesize that the similarity calculation in the Scene-Caption Network which aggregates across all of the words and referents, through the use of the max operator, leads to different patterns of update where only the word embedding for the maximally active referent is updated.
-On the other hand, in the Object-Word Network, each potential word-object pair in a given scene is considered a matching pair, and since the same early and late word-referent pairs are matched for multiple trials, the network treats all of these pairs as equally valid.
+We hypothesize that the similarity calculation in the scene-caption network which aggregates across all of the words and referents, through the use of the max operator, leads to different patterns of update where only the word embedding for the maximally active referent is updated.
+On the other hand, in the object-word network, each potential word-object pair in a given scene is considered a matching pair, and since the same early and late wordreferent pairs are matched for multiple trials, the network treats all of these pairs as equally valid.
 This causes the network to update the embeddings to be consistent for all possible pairings, regardless of whether they were observed early or late during training.

-Overall, neither of the two networks capture the full set of trends found in the behavioral results in Kachergis et al. (2012).
+Overall, neither of the two networks captures the full set of trends found in the behavioral results in Kachergis et al. (2012).
 However, both networks are capable of endorsing multiple mappings without issue, indicating that their inductive bias towards mutual exclusivity may be less strict or non-existent relative to humans.
 Leveraging mutual exclusivity during the learning process may enable faster learning, but this study also demonstrates how models of cross-situational word learning also need to accommodate cases when a single word maps to multiple referents and vice versa, and our results suggest that neither network captures both of these tendencies.